weu2/app/README.md

 # Welcome to WeU
 We are students of the University of Wollongong.
 This repository contains code for our CSIT314 assignment.

 This assignment uses external packages, listed in the `package.json` files within the `frontend/` and `backend/` folders.
+External packages are listed in the `package.json` files within the `frontend/` and `backend/` folders.

 ## Academic Integrity and Credit
-NOTE: This program uses open source libraries, frameworks and APIs developed by other people not involved with this group, nor are enrolled in this subject and univesity.
+NOTE: This program uses open source libraries, frameworks and APIs developed by other people not involved with this group, nor are enrolled in this subject and university.

 **All work in this assignment is developed outside of this assignment by non-participating organisations, UNLESS otherwise specified in the file header.**